-As a multi-year course focusing on college readiness, AVID encourages students to take rigorous honors and AP courses and provides academic support.
+As a multi-year course focusing on college readiness, AVID encourages students to take rigorous honors and Advanced Placement (AP) courses and provides academic support.
 In the higher grades, the AVID students also learn about the college application process and visit several colleges in the area.

 Students commit to the elective program each year by signing a pledge at a special event.
 Through this process, the students take ownership of their learning, and the event emphasizes the fact that AVID puts the responsibility to achieve directly on the students.